CMCRobotics/coding-pi-science-day/content/blog/posts/2016-06-30-featuring-the-poppy-ergo-jr-project.markdown

 <!--more-->
 <div class="langjs" lang="en">
-The [Poppy Ergo Jr](https://www.poppy-project.org/en/robots/poppy-ergo-jr) project is a robotic arm based on open technologies and hardware.
+The <a href="https://www.poppy-project.org/en/robots/poppy-ergo-jr">Poppy Ergo Jr</a> project is a robotic arm based on open technologies and hardware.
 It can be fitted with different tools (a pincer, a lampshade, a pen) and programmed through [Snap](http://snap.berkeley.edu/), a visual programming language that is a variant of Scratch.

 Thanks to the Dynamixel servo technology, the Poppy Ergo Jr can also be taught a complex movement by example :
 Show the robotic arm a complex movement sequence by forcibly moving it, and it can reproduce this exact sequence on demand.

-As a preview, Pierre kindly provided a link to [the assembly instructions](http://docs.poppy-project.org/en/assembly-guides/ergo-jr/).
+As a preview, Pierre kindly provided a link to <a href="http://docs.poppy-project.org/en/assembly-guides/ergo-jr/">the assembly instructions</a>.

 </div>

 <div class="langjs" lang="fr">
-Le projet [Poppy Ergo Jr](https://www.poppy-project.org/en/robots/poppy-ergo-jr) est un bras robotique bas&eacute; sur des technologies mat&eacute;rielles et logicielles libres.
+Le projet <a href="https://www.poppy-project.org/en/robots/poppy-ergo-jr">Poppy Ergo Jr</a> est un bras robotique bas&eacute; sur des technologies mat&eacute;rielles et logicielles libres.
 Le bras peut &ecirc;tre &eacute;quip&eacute; avec diff&eacute;rents outils
 (une pince, un stylo ou m&ecirc;me une lampe avec abat-jour) et programm&eacute; avec Snap[Snap](http://snap.berkeley.edu/), un langage de programmation visuelle similaire &agrave; Scratch.